pantheon-systems/documentation/source/content/guides/disaster-recovery/04-incident-remediation.md

 Failover has an impact on the Redis object cache service - the cache will be automatically rebuilt in the new zone on failover, but this is transactionally heavy, and the site should be tested to determine the performance impact of a mass cache rebuild.
 This test can be scheduled by filing a support ticket.

-Sites using Pantheon’s Solr search indexing service require Support intervention as well as reindexing on the application side, and is not a supported integration.
+Sites using Pantheon’s Solr search indexing service require support intervention as well as reindexing on the application side, and is not a supported integration.

 Customer playbook should include: